NEIA-Robotics-9644/2025-Robot-Code/README.md

 # 2025 Robot Code
-This is the code for our 2025 CRESCENDO FRC robot.
+This is the code for our 2025 REEFSCAPE&trade; FRC robot.
 We program our robot with Java, using WPILib.

 ## Code Structure